 Initially, I felt a bit of a failure, “oh, but you were doing so well.”
 People say.
-Yes, I felt so strong as I powered through writing my memoir during lockdown healing both physically and mentally, but then as I became a Café widow again in April and my book reached its final edit from my editor, coupled with the loss of my dad and an overload of other family problems, something seemed to give the normal ‘bouncy & confident’ me a real knock.
+Yes, I have been so strong as I powered through writing my memoir during lockdown, healing both physically and mentally.
+But then, as I became a Café widow again in April, and my book reached its final edit from my editor, coupled with the loss of my dad and an overload of other family problems, something seemed to give the normal ‘bouncy & confident’ me a real knock.

-I know it’s the right time for me to leave my previous ‘Leader’ position with Tropic, and I was beginning to feel really excited about a new career launching my book along with public speaking to talk about mental health and get the important message out there that it should be treated just as equally as physical health; taking steps to help reduce the stigma surrounding mental illness in the hope that it may support others who struggle with mental health issues.
+I know it’s the right time for me to leave my previous ‘Leader’ position with Tropic, and I was beginning to feel really excited about a new career launching my book along with public speaking.
+I’m passionate to talk about mental health and bring about change to get it treated as equally as physical health.
+The only way this can happen is to reduce the stigma surrounding mental illness, and hope that this may support others who struggle with mental health issues.

-But then for some reason, my drive, passion and excitement screeched to a halt.
-It is too triggering for me to read through my book whilst I am going through this bout of anxiety…so I have put it down for a while.
-I feel like I need to focus on the small things for my own well-being and am not ready for the world to read my book.
+But then four of the blue, my drive, passion and excitement screeched to a halt.
+It is too triggering for me to read through my book whilst I am going through this bout of anxiety – so I have put it down for a while.
+I feel like I need to focus on the small things for my own well-being, and am not ready for the world to read my book.
 Not this month anyway!

-I have not suffered with social phobia since I was in my thirties, but I find now when I go to the supermarket with my mask on, I just don’t feel confident like I did before.
+I have not suffered with social phobia since I was in my thirties, but I’m struggling going to the supermarket with my mask on, I just don’t feel confident like I did before.
 My walking stick has never bothered me, but I even feel self-conscious about that … for goodness sake!
 I feel like the world has turned upside down since coming out of lockdown.

-I know it can’t be the case, but since having my second covid jab, my brain seems to have turned to mush and I can’t focus on anything!
-I can’t even seem to read a book without re-reading the same page at least twice!
+I find myself asking if it is my recent covid jab that may have turned my brain to mush, no longer able to focus on anything!
+Even reading a book has become a challenge, often having to re-read the same page at least twice!
 I nearly took the dogs out for a walk with my ugg-style slippers on the other day and having got in the shower with my bra on, I then left the shower with conditioner still in my hair!
-If it’s not an after effect from my covid jab, maybe its part and parcel of being fifty-three and the menopause.
+If it’s not an after-effect from my covid jab, maybe it’s part and parcel of being fifty-three and in early stage menopause.
 Let’s hope it doesn’t last ten years like it did for my mother apparently!